ilyagr/z.lua/README.md

 ## Default Matching

-By default, z.lua uses default matching algorithm similar to the original z.sh.
+By default, `z.lua` uses default matching algorithm similar to the original `z.sh`.
 Paths must be match all of the regexes in order.

 - cd to a directory contains foo:

       z foo

-- cd to a directory ends with foo:

-      z foo$

 - use multiple arguments: